-- (a) to (c): The pendency of cases and specific administrative and procedural bottlenecks related to the judicial system lie within the purview of the judiciary.
-However, the Government of India remains steadfast in its commitment to strengthening the justice delivery system by providing necessary resources, infrastructural support and policy interventions.
-Recognizing the need for judicial efficiency, the Government has taken several proactive initiatives as mandated under Article 21 of the Constitution to facilitate faster disposal of cases and enhance the overall functioning of courts.
-These measures aim to create an enabling ecosystem for faster disposal of cases by the judiciary and are delineated as under: - The National Mission for Justice Delivery and Legal Reforms was set up in August, 2011 with the twin objectives of increasing access by reducing delays and arrears in the system and enhancing accountability through structural changes and by setting performance standards and capacities.
-The Mission has been pursuing a coordinated approach for phased liquidation of arrears and pendency in judicial administration, which, inter-alia, involves better infrastructure for courts including computerization, increase in sanctioned strength of District and Subordinate Courts, policy and legislative measures in the areas prone to excessive litigation and re-engineering of court procedure for quick disposal of cases and emphasis on human resource development.
+- (c): The disposal of pending cases in a time bound manner is within the domain of the judiciary.
+However, the Central Government has unwavering commitment towards speedy disposal of cases and reducing pendency as mandated under Article 21 of the Constitution.
+To this end, the Government has taken several initiatives to provide an ecosystem for faster disposal of cases by the judiciary, as under: - i.
+The National Mission for Justice Delivery and Legal Reforms was set up in August, 2011 with the twin objectives of increasing access by reducing delays and arrears in the system and enhancing accountability through structural changes and by setting performance standards and capacities.
+The Mission has been pursuing a coordinated approach for phased liquidation of arrears and pendency in judicial administration, which, inter-alia, involves better infrastructure for courts including computerization, increase in sanctioned strength of District and Subordinate Courts, policy and legislative measures in the areas prone to excessive litigation and reengineering of court procedure for quick disposal of cases and emphasis on human resource development. - ii.

-- ii.
 Under the Centrally Sponsored Scheme for development of Judicial Infrastructure, funds are being released to States/UTs for construction of court halls, residential quarters for judicial officers, lawyers' halls, toilet complexes and digital computer rooms that ease the life of various stakeholders including the litigants, thereby aiding justice delivery.
-As on 28.02.2025, Rs.
+As on date, Rs.
 11886.29 crores have been released since the inception of the Centrally Sponsored Scheme (CSS) for Development of Infrastructure Facilities for the Judiciary in 1993-94.
 The number of court halls has increased from 15,818 as on 30.06.2014 to 22,062 as on 28.02.2025 and the number of residential units has increased from 10,211 as on 30.06.2014 to 19,775 as on 28.02.2025, under this scheme. - iii.
-Further, under Phase I & II of the e-Courts Mission Mode Project, Information and Communication Technology (ICT) had been leveraged for IT enablement of District and Subordinate Courts.
+Further under Phase I & II of the e-Courts Mission Mode Project, Information and Communication Technology (ICT) had been leveraged for IT enablement of District and Subordinate Courts.
 18,735 District and Subordinate Courts were computerized till 2023.
 WAN connectivity has been provided to 99.5% of court complexes.
 Video conferencing facility has been enabled between 3,240 court complexes and 1,272 corresponding jails.
 As on 31.01.2025, 1572 eSewa Kendras in District Courts and 39 eSewa Kendras in High Courts have been made functional to bridge the digital divide by providing citizen centric services to lawyers and litigants.
 28 virtual courts have been set up in 21 States/UTs.
 As on 31.01.2025, these courts have handled more than 6.66 crore cases and realized more than Rs.
 714.99 crores in fines.
 The Cabinet, on 13.09.2023, has approved Phase-III of the eCourts Project at an outlay of Rs.7,210 crore.
 Taking the gains of Phase-I and Phase-II to the next level, the e-Courts Phase-III aims to usher in a regime of enhanced ease of justice by moving towards digital, online and paperless courts.
 It intends to incorporate latest technology such as Artificial Intelligence (AI), Block Chain, etc. to make justice delivery progressively more robust, easy and accessible to all the stakeholders.